blogmywiki/kettle_run/README.md

-Kettle Run
+#Kettle Run

 Can you do the Kettle Run in less than 12 parsecs?

 Here's another Python game for the BBC MicroBit that's very easy for pupils to edit and improve.

 The idea is that you navigate your ship through a canyon - or cave system or mountains.
 You can rotate your MicroBit through 90 degrees and fly up &amp; down or stay left and right.
+Use your imagination.

-Use the A and B buttons to move left and right, avoiding obstacles as you fly.
+Use the A and B buttons to move left and right (or up and down), avoiding obstacles as you fly.
 If you hit anything it's GAME OVER and you press the reset button on the back to play again.

 The aim is to get to your home port in order to put the kettle on for a nice cup of tea.